karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 ## Completed (recent)

+- Templates (types): make in-repo template type resolution robust by re-exporting '../../../dist/index' in the dev-only ambient module and expanding the templates:typecheck injected paths to include both 'index' and 'index.d.ts' under .stan and dist.
+This fixes TS2305 and typed lint “error typed value” without leaking paths downstream.
 - Templates (types): resolve @karmaniverous/smoz in the default template by re‑exporting dist/index.d.ts in dev‑only ambient types and removing the template’s local paths override.
 Prefix templates:lint with “npm run build” so ESLint parses with declarations present.
-No path mappings leak to downstream apps; init excludes *.dev.d.ts.
+No path mappings leak to downstream apps; init excludes \*.dev.d.ts.
 - Docs: replace `npm run stan:build` with `npm run build` in contributor guides (root and docs).
 STAN’s `stan:build` is only for the stan loop;
   deployment/tooling must not depend on stan.- Templates (DX, no downstream leakage):
   - Add dev-only ambient types at `templates/default/types/smoz.dev.d.ts` that re-export from this repo’s `dist/index`.
 This removes ts2307 in the editor without relying on `.stan/dist`.
   - Update init copy to exclude `types/*.dev.d.ts`, ensuring the dev declaration never ships to downstream apps.
 No tsconfig changes are transmitted; downstream templates remain “normal”.

 - Fix: restore `APIGatewayProxyEvent` import in